AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+topLeftInParent"></a>

 ### *sceneNode.topLeftInParent : \![<code>Point</code>](#Point)*
 The position of the node's upper-left corner (localBounds.x, localBounds.y) in its parent's coordinate space.
+If the node is rotated, this is not the same as the top-left corner of boundsInParent.
 This is a shortcut for `node.transform.transformPoint({x: node.localBounds.x, y: node.localBounds.y})`

+For an overview of node bounding boxes & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true